trouve-antoine/react-redux-socket/README.md

 It uses socket.io by default, but I guess it could be ported to other socket libraries without much troubles (I'm a bit worried about connection and re-connection though).

+## News

+**Breaking change in version 2.0.5:** action members other than type, meta, payload, socket_meta are deleted when sent through the wire (the cleansing is done in `common/action.js` function `ensureActionDefaultStructure`)

 **Version 2 has been released.
-It is not compatible with verion 1.x**
+It is not compatible with version 1.x**:
+- no translators anymore, only handlers in and out
+- handlers are registered with `onActionIn` and `onActionOut`
+- there is no system action anymore.
+If you need actions at connection use custom init handlers (with `onInit`)

 ## Client side (basic usage)